system76/docs/content/pop-recovery.md

 Steps to back up user-files from a Live Disk/Recovery can be found [here](https://support.system76.com/articles/disaster-recovery).

->**Note:**The Recovery partition OS version will either be the same as the OS version that shipped with your computer or whichever version to which the Recovery partition has been [updated](#update-recovery-partition).
+>**Note:**The Recovery partition OS version will either be the same as the OS version that shipped with your computer, or the latest version to which the Recovery partition has been [updated](#update-recovery-partition).

 ## Refresh Install

 The Refresh Install option allows you to reinstall the OS without losing user account information and data in the home directory.

->**Note:** User-installed applications are not preserved and will need to be reinstalled.
+>**Note:** User-installed applications not stored in the Home folder (e.g. .deb or apt installed versions) will need to be re-installed.

 If the `Refresh Install` option is not present on the install screen, one of two things may be true.